-With respect to individual debtors in reorganization under chapter 11, § 1141(d)(2) of the Bankruptcy Code incorporates by reference the exceptions to discharge set forth in § 523 and discussed above.180 Section 1141(d)(2) of the Bankruptcy Code provides that the confirmation of a chapter 11 plan does not discharge an individual debtor from any debt excepted from discharge under § 523.181
+With respect to individual debtors in reorganization under chapter 11, section 1141(d)(2) of the BC incorporates by reference the exceptions to discharge set forth in section 523 and discussed above.
+Section 1141(d)(2) of the BC provides that the confirmation of a chapter 11 plan does not discharge an individual debtor from any debt excepted from discharge under section 523.
+185